nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+2. Should have a startup time of at most 1 second.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 200 internship applications  without any noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. Data should be persisted locally and be in a human-readable format, for e.g `json`.
+6. User interface and documentation should be intuitive enough so that new users can add an internship application within 15 minutes of installation.
 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **OA/Online Assessment**: A common stage in a Software Engineering related internship application, where applicants are required to solve several theory and/or algorithmic questions under a timed and controlled environment

+*{More to be added}*
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**